Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

-In this letter, we explore an effective simulation of quantum states based on classical fields modulated with pseudorandom phase sequences (PPSs).
-One essential difference between classical fields and quantum states is that $n$ 2-state quantum particles could constitute a $2^{n}$-dimensional Hilbert space that contains tensor product structure, while $n$ classical fields can not.
-In our proposal, by introducing the PPSs into the classical fields, we demonstrate that $n$ classical fields modulated with $n$\ different PPSs can also constitute a similar $2^{n}$-dimensional Hilbert space that contains a tensor product structure.
-In addition, we discuss classical simulation of Bell states and GHZ state, apply both the correlation analysis and von Neumann entropy to characterize them.
+In this letter, we explore an effective simulation of several (say $n$) quantum bits by using multiple beams splitted from a single-photon field \cite{Cerf} modulated with pseudorandom phase sequences (PPSs).
+Based on the properties of PPSs, we demonstrate that the $n$ beams modulated with $n$\ different PPSs constitute a $2^{n}$-dimensional Hilbert space which contains a tensor product structure.
+This is the essential difference between our proposal and the other classical simulation explorations \cite {Cerf,Lee1,Spreeuw,Spreeuw2,Matias,Francisco,Massar}.
+By using an optical interferometric setup, PPSs naturally bring on not only random measurement results, also an ensemble model to define the ensemble average and correlation functions.
+Therefore, a single-photon fock state and random photon statistics are totally unnecessary in our proposal.
+We first discuss the effective simulation of Bell states and GHZ state, then apply both the correlation analysis and von Neumann entropy to characterize them.
 We obtain similar results with the cases in quantum mechanics and find that these conclusions can be easily generalized to $n$ quantum particles.